eWaterCycle/ewatercycle-forecast/INSTALL.md

 # Install Guide for eWaterCycle

 ## Prerequisites
-eWaterCycle is a system build from pre-exisiting open source components.
+eWaterCycle is a system build from pre-existing open source components.
 To run the eWaterCycle system, each of these components will have to be installed on your local hardware.
 First, all pre-requisite software and libraries need to be installed.

 On machines running Ubuntu 16.04, the following packages are available in the package management system:
 - Python